zookzook/SDCardReader/README.md

 bytes to the mp3 decoder chip.
 This works really simple and good.
 Unfortunately using the SD library needs a lot of flash.
 So I try to reduce the amount of memory by implementing only the code which I need to read files.
 I don't need the api to create news files.

+Reading memory from the sd card is really simple.
+You can read 512 bytes at once.
+By specifing the address of the memory block you will get the whole 512 bytes.
+Therefore 512 bytes of the ram is needed for reading.
+But we need more information.
+Reading the data from the sd card is not enough.
+We need to understand the FAT(16/32) file system.
+The sd cards are formatted in FAT16 or FAT32 format.
+If you have a 2 gb sd card then it will be formatted with FAT16.
+To open a file and to read it's content you have to read some sectors of the sd card to locate the data of the file:

+* Find the root directory
+* Find the first sector/cluster
+* Read the data
+* Locate the next sector/cluster
+* Read the data until the end of file is reached